simonisHereHelp/apron/Poway_UO_trial.md

 # Poway UO Trial by Associates
-  Compassionate Associates Leading the Introduction of AI at Work in the Poway Store
+  Excited Associates Leading the Introduction of AI at Work in the Poway Store
 <br>
 <br>
 ---